Material-Blazor/Material.Blazor/Material.Blazor/Components/CircularProgress/MBCircularProgress.md

 A [Material Circular Progress indicator](https://github.com/material-components/material-components-web/tree/v7.0.0/packages/mdc-circular-progress#circular-progress) with both determinate and indeterminate states plus a value for level of progress and a selection for small, medium or large variants.

+## Reserved Attributes

+The following attributes are reserved by Material Components Web and will be ignored if you supply them:

+- aria-label
+- aria-valuemax
+- aria-valuemin
+- aria-valuenow
+- role

 &nbsp;

 &nbsp;